 Each of the lenses has special T-coating on it to maximize clarity and keep contrast levels high so that you can pick out details with just a glance through them.
 All the details are clearly exposed so that you can instantly identify birds or note intricate details of any new bird you see.

 The focus wheel sits in the middle.
 It is accessible to your index finger by its natural placement.
 There is no calculation involved in the movement.
-The focusing will be fast and immediate – chances of you missing any bird in flight will be much reduced because of this.
+The focus will be fast and immediate – the chances of you missing any bird in flight will be much reduced because of this.